cognitedata/neat/docs/data-modeling-lifecycle/tutorial-1-knowledge-acquisition.md

 | creator | Jon           |

 Optionally, domain experts can also define classes in the `classes` sheet.
-Classes are used to group properties that define a thing.
+Classes are used to group properties that define a thing (e.g., a real-life object).
 For example, a `WindTurbine` is a class, and the set of properties for a class defines what it means to be a member of that class.
 However, as it is optional, Jon skips this sheet, and leaves it to the information architect, David, to define that for him.

 Download Jon's spreadsheet from [here](spreadsheets/expert-wind-energy-jon.xlsx).